×

 It’s often the case that baby’s delicate hairs become matted through the scales and therefore come away with the scales.
 However, this is nothing to worry about and the hair will grow back without a problem.

-We stock a number of gentle products suitable for using if your baby has cradle cap:
+Here at Kokoso, our natural baby skincare range includes a number of gentle products suitable for using if your baby has cradle cap.

 Sensitive Scalp Set